ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 ## Examples of Markdown Parsing and Editing

-The [pegboard package](https://carpentries.github.io/pegboard/) maintained by Zhian Kamvar, parses and validates Carpentries' lessons for structural Markdown elements, including valid links, alt-text, and known fenced-divs thanks to tinkr.
+The [pegboard package](https://carpentries.github.io/pegboard/) created by Zhian Kamvar and maintained by The Carpentries, parses and validates Carpentries' lessons for structural Markdown elements, including valid links, alt-text, and known fenced-divs thanks to tinkr.
 This package was instrumental in converting all of The Carpentries lesson infrastructure from Jekyll's Markdown syntax to Pandoc's Markdown[^5].

 The [babeldown package](https://docs.ropensci.org/babeldown/) maintained by Maëlle Salmon transforms Markdown to XML, sends it to DeepL API for translation, and writes the results back to Markdown, also using tinkr.